Skip to main content

 2. Click Add MCP Server:

-studioassist add mcp server button
+Katalon AI Assistant add mcp server button

 1. Fill in these fields:

-• Transport Type: either HTTP or SSE.
+• Transport Type: HTTP or SSE.
 Your MCP server provider should specify this.
 Check out our external MCP servers for common servers you could add.

-• Server URL: the MCP server's URL.
+• Server URL (for HTTP and SSE): the MCP server's URL.

 • Name: this name should contain no spaces or special characters (for example, "atlassian-mcp-server").
 This name should be unique for the server list, and kept as short as possible (see limitation notes below).